Appeal Process if Denied an Approved Accommodation in the Classroom

-- Students may submit a request for reconsideration to the Center for Academic Success (Mudd Library Second Floor/Email the CAS) within 14 calendar days of receiving an accommodation decision from the Accessibility Services Specialist.
+- Students may submit a request for reconsideration to the Center for Academic Success (Mudd Library Second Floor/Email the CAS) within 14 calendar days of receiving an accommodation decision from Accessibility Services.
 The request shall be in writing (letter format and/or email) and include a brief statement of the grounds for appeal.

 - The grounds for appeal will be:

-- There was a substantial failure by the Accessibility Services Specialist to comply with procedures so as to deny a fair review of the request, or
+- There was a substantial failure by Accessibility Services to comply with procedures so as to deny a fair review of the request, or

-- The decision of the Accessibility Services Specialist was not supported by the evidence.
+- The decision of Accessibility Services was not supported by the evidence.

 - The appeal review will be based on the information and materials in the case file, the student’s written request for reconsideration of the accommodation decision, and the review committee’s findings and recommendations.